top of page

 Here at AMS, we aim to promote the understanding of fungi, and a key component of this aim is to support research activities by Australasian mycologists.

-The grant may be used for expenses directly related to research activities which must commence in the year of the award.
+The grant may be used for expenses directly related to research activities which must commence no later than February 2025.
 Requests for contributions to large capital items or conference travel will not be considered, nor will applications explicitly targeting a training opportunity.
+Applications will be judged on (i) scientific merit and (ii) the extent to which the award will enhance output(s) of the awardee’s research program.

 Important dates

-Funds available from: 1st July 2023
+Funds available from: 1 October 2024

 For more information, please refer to the AMS Research Grant Information Flyer